 The Places to Dine – Outdoor Dining Toolkit for Garema Place outlines how thoughtful outdoor dining set ups can activate public space, support local business, and improve the experience of being in the city.

-An Outdoor Dining Toolkit has been developed in partnership with Oculus and businesses operating outdoor dining in Garema Place to support the area’s transformation.
+An Outdoor Dining Toolkit was developed in partnership with Oculus and businesses operating outdoor dining in Garema Place to support the area’s transformation.
 It outlines the available spaces and the processes for applying for outdoor dining.

 It provides clear, consistent guidance for outdoor dining that enhances the public realm and community and business needs.